AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Other-components/cytron-motor-driver.md

 #### Free wheel mod v2

-This new AiO board has the option of connecting pwm2 to the cytron for the freewheeling mod.
+This new AIO board has the option of connecting pwm2 to the cytron for the freewheeling mod.

 ![image](/hardware/img/free-wheel-mod-v2.png)